icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 :::caution

-Trying to retrieve a Healthcare Element you do not have access to will result in an error.
+Trying to retrieve a Healthcare Element you do not have access to will produce an error.

 :::